HealthRight International: Merger

-Peter C. Alderman Foundation (PCAF)

 The Peter C. Alderman Foundation (PCAF) is a foundation dedicated to providing medical professionals and other indigenous caregivers with the resources to treat mental anguish utilizing Western medical techniques mixed with regional healing traditions in order to lessen the suffering of victims of terrorism and mass violence in post-conflict nations.

-On April 23, 2018 HealthRight and PCAF announced their merger in order to better serve the mental health requirements of the underserved communities they work with globally.
+On April 23, 2018, HealthRight and PCAF announced their merger in order to better serve the mental health requirements of the underserved communities they work with globally.
 The merger allowed PCAF to incorporate its vast knowledge and expertise in global mental health across HealthRight's current and future programs.
 Since 2018, PCAF has been operating as the Peter C. Alderman Program for Global Mental Health.

 For the past several years HealthRight International has hosted the HEALTH + HUMAN RIGHTS AWARDS.
-PCAF supports HealthRight’s work leveraging global resources to address local health challenges, creating sustainable solutions and lasting change for communities around the world.
+PCAF supports HealthRight's work leveraging global resources to address local health challenges, creating sustainable solutions and lasting change for communities around the world.

 Current project areas

 HIV

 Launched in 2019, the innovative SACCO Health and Wellness project aims to increase testing among men by partnering with the Transportation Savings Credit and Cooperative Organization (SACCO) for boda boda, local motorbike transportation, drivers.
 This is done by integrating mental health intervention alongside HIV education and testing models to address the mental health consequences of COVID-19 and enhance HIV outcomes.
-The program was piloted in Kitale, Kenya, in 2018-2019, where it successfully tested 5,000 men and their partners for HIV.
+The program was piloted in Kitale, Kenya, in 2018–2019, where it successfully tested 5,000 men and their partners for HIV.
 Recently, HealthRight International joined the Gilead Zeroing In conference discussing the SACCO project.